renpy/renpy/sphinx/source/rooms.rst

         g.unlock_image("beach2")
         g.unlock_image("beach3")

-        # This button has a condition associated with it, allowing code
+        # This button has a condition associated with it, allowing the game
         # to choose which images unlock.
         g.button("end1")
         g.condition("persistent.unlock_1")